Alert

 Strive to Thrive is a bi-annual event hosted by the Community of Care Network, usually in January and July.
 Agencies and organizations come together to offer a one-stop-shop resource fair for vulnerable residents in Douglas County.

 Participating agencies provide on-site services to those in attendance.
-Each event is different in terms of what is available, but in the past, the event has offered food and nutrition assistance, emergency assistance applications, housing information and assistance, food, clothes, haircuts, and much more.
+Each event is different in terms of what is available, but in the past, the event has offered food and nutrition assistance, emergency assistance applications, housing information and assistance, food, clothes, and much more.